cjus/hydra-and-aws-in-docker-swarm/README.md

 ```

 > Creating a service which does not use `--publish` places the service in the `servicenet`, our private subnet.
 The service can still listen on a port for inter-service communication.

+> In the example above we first login to docker(hub) and specify the `--with-registry-auth` flag with the service create operation.
+This is necessary in order to be able to pull private containers.
+Although the `cjus/hello-service:0.0.5` is a public container the flags are specified here as an example of how to work with a private docker repo.

 If you'd like to play around with this, both the flywheelsports/fwsp-hydra-router and cjus/hello-service containers can be pulled from Docker Hub.